SINGER-SONGWRITER

 SHOWREEL 2 - SINGER-SONGWRITER

-He presents intimate, live performances of his concert work, often with small string ensembles.
-His latest song-cycle, Lone Tree (2024), from the poetry of Kathleen Jamie, premiered at the Edinburgh International Book Festival ‘24, performed by DPJ (vocals, electronics) with Justyna Jablonska (cello), Fay Guiffo (violin) and sound designer Gabriel Kemp.
-A studio album and further live performances of Lone Tree are currently in development.
+DPJ performs his concert work in intimate live settings, often with small string ensembles.
+His latest song cycle, Lone Tree (2024), setting poetry by Kathleen Jamie, premiered at the Edinburgh International Book Festival 2024 with Justyna Jablonska (cello), Fay Guiffo (violin) and sound designer Gabriel Kemp.
+A studio album and further performances of Lone Tree are now in development.

 "There is something filmic about the music, which also has echoes of the wilder shores of pop music of the last 40 years…reminiscent of those extraordinary last two albums Talk Talk made”